vahid8/BoilerPlate_C/README.md

 | #define | #define print(value){std::cout << value << std::endl;} | define print() for all project |
 | static | static int s_variable = 2; or static void func(){}| * |

-*// if you define a variable and function it will be global by default in all your files
-// In the workspace and you can define it only once otherwise u will get a dupplicatation error
-// How ever you can hide this variable or function from other cpp files using
+*if you define a variable and function it will be global by default in all your files In the workspace and you can define it only once otherwise u will get a dupplicatation error How ever you can hide this variable or function from other cpp files using

 ### Define data structure and define what to print out
 ```